Narrative Questions

 Yes, both Keyboard & Mouse and Gamepad controls are fully supported for all gameplay and menu navigation.

-Alastrius is expected to be the equivalant of a PEGI 12 age rating.
+Alastrius is the equivalant of a PEGI 12 age rating.

 Alastrius takes place in an interstellar civil war with the player using a star-fighter to help overthrow a despotic government.
 There is constant vehicles and structures being destroyed in large scale explosions.
 There is narrated reports of both military and civilian casualties however no deaths are directly seen on screen.